 There’s an old saying in technology circles that the best programmers are lazy.
 It’s actually quite a compliment.
 A great developer will automate repetitive processes so that they can focus their energy on solving more complex problems.

-Workflow Builder is a tool for automating routine functions right in Slack (available on all paid subscriptions).
-We talked to engineering teams at Slack and at some of our largest customers to learn how software developers are using Workflow Builder, from automating huddle meetings to faster deployment alerts.
-Here’s a collection of workflow templates that you can use to make engineering work, well, less work.
+Workflow Builder is a tool for automating routine functions right in Slack (available on all paid plans).
+We talked to engineering teams at Slack and at some of our largest customers to learn how software developers are using Workflow Builder, from automating standup meetings to faster deploy alerts.
+Here’s a collection of workflow templates you can use to make engineering work, well, less work.

-Status update meetings are useful for project management, but can be disruptive to individuals.
-Instead of breaking your team’s flow to gather for a huddle, have everyone post updates in Slack.
-Or, you may prefer to end each week with a recap on Fridays.
+Status update meetings are useful for project management but can be disruptive to individuals.
+Instead of breaking your team’s flow to gather for a standup, have everyone post updates in Slack.
+Or you may prefer to end each week with a recap on Fridays.
 Both are easy to set up in Workflow Builder.